 - When handling pie crust, it's important to keep the butter cold and hard.
 If you feel the butter is starting to soften or melt, place it in the fridge for at least 15 minutes to harden the butter again before it's baked.

 - I don't know about you, but I cry myself a river when slicing onions.
-Place your onion in the fridge for about 30 minutes before slicing it.
-This will help prevent the pungent onion juices from causing your eyes to water.
+Place your onion in the fridge for about 30 minutes before slicing it to prevent the pungent onion juices from causing your eyes to water.

-- You can peel the apple along with the onion, but I like to leave the peel on so the apple slices don’t become too mushy.
+- You can peel the apple along with the onion, but I prefer to leave the peel on, so my apple slices don’t become mushy.

 - Don't skip par baking the pie crust!
-Partially baking the crust before adding the filling ensures the bottom doesn't become soggy and mushy.
+Partially baking the crust before adding the filling ensures the bottom doesn't become soggy.

 Ingredients